 Selecting the data room team

-What each member of the team should do during the data room
+What each member of the team should do before, during and after the data room

 Due diligence - better volumetric estimates and production profiles